DavidFarrell/thingsithinkithink.blog/content/posts/2024/12-30-open-models-2024-progress-and-challenges.md

 slug: /12-30-open-models-2024-progress-and-challenges/
 description: "Open models achieved a lot in 2024, Luca from the AI Institute gives a good overview."
 image: images/2024/12-30-open-models-2024-progress-and-challenges.png
-caption: an AI generated image of a couple of AI researchers competing with server farms
+caption: a chart showing the progress of open models in 2024
 categories:
   - artificial-intelligence
 tags: